Calf pain can result from muscle strain or cramps or occur due to another condition like sciatica. Treatment depends on the cause.

 - redness, warmth, and tenderness of the calf

-If you have any of these symptoms in addition to calf pain, you should visit your doctor.
+You should visit a doctor if you have any of these symptoms in addition to calf pain.

-Calf pain can result from a number of causes, including overworking the muscle, cramps, and foot conditions.
-While most cases of calf pain can be treated at home, other causes may require immediate medical attention.
+Calf pain can result from several different causes and can be associated with other health conditions.
+While you can often treat calf pain at home, other instances may require immediate medical attention.